 - Warn other trail users of your presence and as you pass to allow proper distance, and step off trails to allow others to pass, keeping recommended distances at all times.
 Signal your presence with your voice, bell, or horn.

-- Preserve restrooms are closed until further notice.
-Bring your own hand sanitizer.
+- Preserve restrooms are now open.
+Please bring your own hand sanitizer.

 - Bring a suitable trash bag.
 Leave no trash, and take everything out to protect preserve staff.